supermassivedb/supermassive/readme.md

 - **Simple Protocol** Simple protocol PUT, GET, DEL, INCR, DECR, REGX
 - **Async Node Journal** Operations are written to a journal asynchronously.
 This allows for fast writes and recovery.
 - **Multi-platform** Linux, Windows, MacOS
+- **Thoroughly Tested** Extensive unit and integration tests for different scenarios.
+We are always looking for more tests to add. (in-progress)

 ## Discord
 Join the SuperMassive Discord server to chat with the maintainers and other users.
 We are always looking for feedback, bugs and discussion.